 Psst: I have a detailed Prague guide with attractions, prices, and other accommodation options.
 Check it out and be prepared for every detail.

-Our second destination has nothing to do with Prague.
+The second desitnation of our Central Europe itinerary has nothing to do with Prague.
 You won’t find middle age bridges or beer-drinking crowds in Vienna.
 Nevertheless, the imperial architecture, the lavish palaces, and the incredible museums of the Austrian capital are sure to take your breath away.

 Being the capital city of the Holy Roman Empire and later – the Austro-Hungarian Empire, the city vibe is nothing less than…well…imperial.
 From Mozart to Sigmund Freud, Vienna offers a vast cultural heritage and is one of the most sophisticated and classy cities on the globe.